 One analysis found that an unhappy customer will tell between 9 and 15 other people about their bad experience.
 About 13% of unhappy customers tell more than 20 people.
 That gives your business a lot of bad vibes.

 Negative comments from word of mouth or online reviews can be challenging for your company to fight.
-Because of social media, it’s easy for negative comments to spread.
+Because of social media, it’s easy for bad customer experience comments to spread.
 When your customers are happy, you don’t often have to deal with people who don’t like what you do.

 What to do if a customer isn’t happy?
 Try to see the situation from their point of view and do what you can to help.
 Listen with understanding and care.